 \subsubsection{Band 7 Data}

-We {combined the} ALMA Band 7 {data obtained in} two separate projects (Project ID: 2012.1.00623.S and 2017.1.00471.S) {to characterize the 870 $\rm\mu m$ continuum emission in all 17 CO emitters}.
-The first observation {was conducted in July 19, 2015 using 39 12 m antennas and eight pointings.
-The second observation was conducted in September 22, 2018 using 44 12 m antennas and four pointings}.
+We combined ALMA Band 7 data obtained from two separate projects (Project IDs: 2012.1.00623.S and 2017.1.00471.S) {to characterize the 870 $\rm\mu m$ continuum emission in all 17 CO emitters}.
+The first observation {was conducted in on 2015 July 19, using 39 12 m antennas and eight pointings.
+The second observation was conducted on 2018 September 22, using 44 12 m antennas and four pointings}.
 Each pointing has a primary beam of FWHM$\sim17''$, and we show the pointing positions for both observations in Figure \ref{fig:Fig1}.
-Four SPWs have a central frequency of 336.5, 338.4, 348.5 and 350.5 GHz, with 2 GHz bandwidth.
-We {integrated} all SPWs for {the} analyses of {the} continuum emission.
-The range of baseline length and the integration time for each pointing are 15.1--1574.4 m ($=$17.3--1573.5 k$\lambda$) and 7 min for the first eight pointings, 15.1--1397.8 m ($=$17.3--1601.5 k$\lambda$) and 5 min for the second four pointings.
+Four SPWs have central frequencies of 336.5, 338.4, 348.5, and 350.5 GHz, with 2 GHz bandwidth.
+We integrated all the SPWs for the analyses of {the} continuum emission.
+The ranges of baseline length and the integration times for each pointing are 15.1--1574.4 m ($=$17.3--1573.5 k$\lambda$) and 7 minutes for the first eight pointings and 15.1--1397.8 m ($=$17.3--1601.5 k$\lambda$) and 5 minutes for the second four pointings.